New Energy Frontier

 America exports hundreds of billions of dollars each year to buy the oil we need to power our country.
 Our dependence on foreign oil threatens our national security, our environment and our economy.

 As manager of one-fifth of the nation’s landmass and 1.7 billion acres off its shores, the U.S. Department of the Interior has the resources to help America produce more energy at home.
 These resources now provide 30 percent of our nation’s domestically produced energy, but we can do more.

-Under the leadership of Secretary Ken Salazar, we are creating a new energy frontier – one that responsibly develops not only conventional but also renewable resources on our nation’s public lands.
+We are creating a new energy frontier – one that responsibly develops not only conventional but also renewable resources on our nation’s public lands.